Bolzano–Weierstrass theorem

 In mathematics, specifically in real analysis, the Bolzano–Weierstrass theorem, named after Bernard Bolzano and Karl Weierstrass, is a fundamental result about convergence in a finite-dimensional Euclidean space $\R^n$.
 The theorem states that each infinite bounded sequence in $\R^n$ has a convergent subsequence.
 An equivalent formulation is that a subset of $\R^n$ is sequentially compact if and only if it is closed and bounded.
 The theorem is sometimes called the sequential compactness theorem.

 History and significance

 The Bolzano–Weierstrass theorem is named after mathematicians Bernard Bolzano and Karl Weierstrass.
 It was actually first proved by Bolzano in 1817 as a lemma in the proof of the intermediate value theorem.
-Some fifty years later the result was identified as significant in its own right, and proved again by Weierstrass.
+Some fifty years later the result was identified as significant in its own right, and proven again by Weierstrass.
 It has since become an essential theorem of analysis.

 Proof

 First we prove the theorem for $\mathbb{R}$ (set of all real numbers), in which case the ordering on $\mathbb{R}$ can be put to good use.
 Indeed, we have the following result:

-Lemma: Every infinite sequence $(x_n)$ in $\mathbb{R}$ has a monotone subsequence.
+Lemma: Every infinite sequence $(x_n)$ in $\mathbb{R}$ has an infinite monotone subsequence (a subsequence that is either non-decreasing or non-increasing).